mduleone/crapshoot/README.md

 ## Deploying

-Since this uses React Router with `BrowserHistory` by default, deploying this project is not as simple as deploying a standard Create React App straight out of the box.
-That is, it will still work if users navigate directly to the root of your app (by default, this is `/crapshoot`, see where the routes are mounted in [`src/index.js`](./src/index.js) and the `homepage` property in [`package.json`](./package.json) to update the root), but attempting to navigate to a route other than the root will not work without some form of server-side intervention.
+Because this uses React Router with `BrowserHistory` by default, deploying this project is not as simple as deploying a standard Create React App straight out of the box.
+That is, it will still work if users navigate directly to the root of your app (by default, this is `/crapshoot`, see where the routes are mounted in [`src/index.js`](./src/index.js) and the `homepage` property in [`package.json`](./package.json) to update the root), but attempting to navigate to a route other than the root will not work without some form of server-side intervention to always serve the proper files.

 To that end, there is a simple Express server that handles this for us built in `server`, and we added `build:server` as a built-in script that handles moving the server and other necessary files to the `build` directory for us.